supertigim/video_streaming_on_web/README.md

     cert$ budo --ssl --cert=./server.crt --key=./server.key
 ```
 - Visit https://192.168.1.50:9966/
-- View and export the certificate as **server.key** <== same name above
+- View and export the certificate as **server.key** <== the same name above
 - Update ./cert/server.pem with ./cert/server.key and ./cert/server.crt

 ```
     cert$ copy server.key server.share.pem
 ```
-- e-mail server.share.pem at an attachment
+- Email server.share.pem as an attachment to yourself
-- open the mail on iPhone and click the certificate
+- Open the mail on iPhone and click the certificate to download
-- go to Settings -> Download profile --> Install and verify it
+- Go to Settings -> Download Profile --> Install and verify it
-- go to Settings -> General -> About -> Certificate Trust Settings --> Turn it On
+- Go to Settings -> General -> About -> Certificate Trust Settings --> Turn it On

 STUN server